UNDERSEA EXPEDITIONS LLC.

 Air Connections:

-From North America, please plan to arrive in Phuket (HKT) on or before December 29 by 1 pm or earlier.
+From North America, please plan to arrive in Phuket (HKT) on or before February 21 by 2:50 pm or earlier.
 Enter Thailand from abroad directly at Phuket (HKT) or via Bangkok (BKK or DMK).

-At the end of this expedition, you can plan to fly home, to Bangkok, or elsewhere after noon on January 8.
+At the end of this expedition, you can plan to fly home, to Bangkok, or elsewhere after noon on February 28.
 We are happy to help with flight and itinerary suggestions.

 Deposit: